Tips to Keep Your Knees (and Other Joints) Healthy

 therapist to make progress on healing your injury/issues and preventing recurrence.

 If your knee (or any other important joint) is out of whack, Body One Physical Therapy is here to help.
-We’re both locally-owned and operated, with four locations serving Central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re both locally-owned and operated, with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 Don’t give up when you could be living your best life: call Body One today!